-All receptacles in homes, garages, accessory buildings, and common areas of mutlifamily homes must be protected by TRRs
+All receptacles in homes, garages, accessory buildings, and common areas of multifamily homes must be protected by TRRs

-New and replace service equipment are now required to be protected by listed Type 1 or Type 2 Surge Protective Devices
+New and replaced service equipment are now required to be protected by listed Type 1 or Type 2 Surge Protective Devices

 Outdoor emergency disconnects are required for new construction and homes having their service replaced.